What Are Your Career Options as an Electrician?

 • Installing CATV equipment

-• Documenting networks by labeling cables and creating diagrams
+• Documenting networks by labelling cables and creating diagrams

 • Performing system upgrades

-If you're interested in this work, you should consider taking a combined network cabling and electrician program.
-The program teaches skills in both areas, so you can multiply your job options after graduation.
+Training and qualifications: You can go straight to work after completing a network cabling program at a trade school.
+You may want to consider taking a combined network cabling and electrician program that teaches skills in both areas, so you can multiply your job options after graduation.

 Related: 4 Good Reasons to Combine Network Cabling & Electrician Training